Returning Student Re-enrollment

 |Summer||February 1||June 1|

-If the application submission deadline has passed for the quarter in which you are looking to return and you still wish to be considered for readmission, please submit a Late Application petition request to firstname.lastname@example.org.
+If the re-enrollment submission deadline has passed for the quarter in which you are looking to return and you still wish to be considered for re-enrollment, please send an email to email@example.com, requesting a link to the submission site after the deadline.

-If you wish to return to the University of Washington after an absence of more than one quarter and you have not obtained a degree in your last enrolled category either from the University of Washington or from another institution, you may apply by completing and paying the $70 application fee online with the Returning Student Application Form.
+If you wish to return to the University of Washington after an absence of more than one quarter (excluding Summer quarter) and you have not obtained a degree in your last enrolled category either from the University of Washington or from another institution, you may begin the re-enrollment process by completing the Returning Student Form online.
+Please note there is an $80 non-refundable fee associated with the form.

-Note that withdrawing from one quarter and not attending the subsequent quarter constitutes an absence of two consecutive quarters, which triggers the need for a Returning Student application.
+Note that withdrawing from one quarter and not attending the subsequent quarter constitutes an absence of two consecutive quarters, which triggers the need to submit the Returning Student Form.

 Graduate Student Returning from On-leave